SunnyDeng/azure-docs/articles/advisor/advisor-high-availability-recommendations.md

 # Improve availability of your application with Azure Advisor

-Azure Advisor helps you ensure and improve the continuity of your business-critical applications.
+Azure Advisor helps you ensurefvfdafds and improve the continuity of your business-critical applications.
 You can get high availability recommendations by Advisor from the **High Availability** tab of the Advisor dashboard.

 ## Ensure virtual machine fault tolerance